 Filing Your Suit

 Once you’ve met with and selected your attorney, the business of preparing and filing your suit begins.
 The first step is determining who exactly should be held accountable for your injuries and brought in as a defendant.
 This may sound simple, but it’s a determination that can get complicated quickly.
 If the driver was “on the clock”, it’s probably appropriate to sue his employer.
 That employer will have an insurance company.
 Your health insurance company may deny benefits you’re entitled to.
 There may have been unsafe conditions caused by another negligent party, such as a government entity that didn’t properly maintain roads, which was a contributing factor.
+To learn more about potential liable parties in a truck accident learn some of the other main causes of truck accidents.

 Filing a proper suit against the proper defendants is crucial.
 An improperly served party can ask the court to dismiss the suit in its entirety, forcing you back to the drawing board, possibly running up against the statute of limitations.